Corruption of Haustfyr Chapter 2: Madam's Homestead

 ---Return to the Homestead---

 Wint sets down his axe and takes a bowl, muttering a thanks.
 Pip and Roe sit across from each other, silent for once.
-Allura slides onto the bench beside you, not eating right away but watching everyone else.
+Allura slides onto the bench beside me, not eating right away but watching everyone else.

 Bassina nods.
 “Exactly.
 A warning, not a prophecy.
 The world’s still giving you time to act, but that time is thinning fast.”
-She pushes another bowl toward you.
+She pushes another bowl toward me.
 “Eat.
 The gods can wait a few bites, but the living shouldn’t.”

 Pip burns his tongue again and glares at the stew as if it betrayed him.
 Roe hides a small smirk.
 Wint eats without speaking, lost in thought.
 Allura finally takes a spoonful, sighs, and says, “It’s good.
 I’ll admit it.”

-Later, when the fire burns low, Bassina rests a paw on your arm.
+Later, when the fire burns low, Bassina rests a paw on my arm.
 “If Arad’s corruption is real, Haustrasill will be the first to fall.
 You’ll need to reach it before the rot spreads.”

-You nod.
+I nod.
 “We leave at first light.”

 “Good,” Bassina says quietly.
 “Then go, and don’t look back.
 This was just the edge of what waits for you.
 The Hollybraid’s temper is never the same twice, and neither are the paths ahead.”